The 19 mile Apache Pass Road

 is just beyond, enclosed in a picket fence which replaced the original adobe wall, the foundations of which are still visible.
 Contained within are about 25 graves, marked by replica headstones; the inscriptions are authentic but not much else.
 A booklet gives brief life histories of each person interred.
 The path now turns east, over another dry wash then runs alongside the streamway, passing a small, partly reconstructed adobe building and a modern, replica Apache dwelling.
 The last section follows a short, wooded ravine leading to Apache Spring

 , still producing a reliable, year-round supply of water.
 The flow is now regulated, concrete walls enclose the actual source, and a notice warns against visitors drinking from the stream.
-The trees fade away just above the spring as the trail climbs slightly to the fort, where the main complex lies straight ahead, spread over 15 acres, while a 1/8 mile trial on the right climbs a little further to a low hill, location of the original Fort Apache - a temporary installation that was in use for just a few years.
+The trees fade away just above the spring as the trail climbs slightly to the fort, where the main complex lies straight ahead, spread over 15 acres, while a 1/8 mile trail on the right climbs a little further to a low hill, location of the original Fort Apache - a temporary installation that was in use for just a few years.

 An alternative path, intended for hiking only on the return journey, leaves from the north side of the fort and climbs a limestone hill (Overlook Ridge